isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... no m.unlock() ...
     }

-Here, we "forgot" to state that the `mutex` should be released, so we don't know if the failure to ensure release of the `mutex` was a bug or a feature.
+Here, we “forgot” to state that the `mutex` should be released, so we don’t know if the failure to ensure release of the `mutex` was a bug or a feature.
 Stating the postcondition would have made it clear:

     void manipulate(Record& r)    // postcondition: m is unlocked upon exit